Financial-Times/coronavirus-excess-mortality-data/README.md

 * `week`: week number is either taken exactly from countries’ own data, or is calculated using the following method: for countries reporting daily data, we take the most recent run of seven days in the data to be the most recent week, and then aggregate each prior seven-day run into a new week, with any trailing period fewer than seven days at start of January clipped off
 * `date`: the date at which the week ends
 * `deaths`: historical daily, weekly or monthly numbers of all-cause deaths for as far back as we have been able to obtain this data
-* `expected_deaths`: the median value of this data for the equivalent period in years from 2015 to 2019
+* `expected_deaths`: the expected number of deaths for the same place and period, adjusted for recent trends in mortality and population growth
-* `excess_deaths`: difference between `deaths` and `expected deaths` (negative values indicate fewer deaths than the recent historical average)
+* `excess_deaths`: difference between `deaths` and `expected deaths` (negative values indicate fewer deaths than expected)
 * `excess_deaths_pct`: `excess_deaths` as a percentage of `expected_deaths`

 ## Stories